 A Word on Antimicrobial Stewardship

 In the United States, it has been reported that nearly half of the antibiotics prescribed were incorrect in some way and almost one-third of antibiotics were deemed as unnecessary in hospitalized patients.
 Appropriate antibiotic use has become a public health issue (CDC 19).
 The practice of antimicrobial stewardship revolves around the concept of optimizing antimicrobial therapy and reducing adverse events through economically responsible methods.
-These multidisciplinary programs work to identify ways to improve patient outcomes.
+These interprofessional programs work to identify ways to improve patient outcomes.
 Stewardship programs are increasingly becoming more common to address issues related to antibiotic usage, including combating antimicrobial resistance.

 |||Gould K, Antibiotics: from prehistory to the present day.
 The Journal of antimicrobial chemotherapy.
 2016 Mar [PubMed PMID: 26851273]|